p3k22/P3k-s-AI-PC-Assistant/README.md

 -Work In Progress-

 - Uses ChatGPT for chat interactions.
-- Uses Open AI and Goodle Text To Speech services.
+- Uses Open AI and Google Text To Speech services.
-- Uses Goodle Speech To Text services.
+- Uses Google Speech To Text services.

 WPF is incomplete and in an unfinished state currently.